SpaceX Dragon 2: Demo-2: crewed orbital flight test

-On 17 April 2020, NASA Administrator Jim Bridenstine announced the first crewed Crew Dragon Demo-2 to the International Space Station would launch on 27 May 2020.
+On April 17, 2020, NASA administrator Jim Bridenstine announced the first crewed Crew Dragon Demo-2 to the International Space Station would launch on May 27, 2020.
 Astronauts Bob Behnken and Doug Hurley crewed the mission, marking the first crewed launch to the International Space Station from U.S. soil since STS-135 in July 2011.
-The original launch was postponed to 30 May 2020 due to weather conditions at the launch site.
+The original launch was postponed to May 30, 2020, due to weather conditions at the launch site.
 The second launch attempt was successful, with capsule C206, later named Endeavour by the crew, launching on 30 May 2020 19:22 UTC.
-The capsule successfully docked with the International Space Station on 31 May 2020 at 14:27 UTC.
-On 2 August 2020, Crew Dragon undocked and splashed-down successfully in the Atlantic Ocean.
+The capsule successfully docked with the International Space Station on May 31, 2020, at 14:27 UTC.
+On August 2, 2020, Crew Dragon undocked and splashed-down successfully in the Atlantic Ocean.
 Launching in the Dragon 2 spacecraft was described by astronaut Bob Behnken as "smooth off the pad" but "we were definitely driving and riding a dragon all the way up ... a little bit less g's [than the Space Shuttle] but more 'alive' is probably the best way I would describe it".

 Regarding descent in the spacecraft, Behnken stated, "Once we descended a little bit into the atmosphere, Dragon really came alive.
 It started to fire thrusters and keep us pointed in the appropriate direction.
 The atmosphere starts to make noise—you can hear that rumble outside the vehicle.
 And as the vehicle tries to control, you feel a little bit of that shimmy in your body. ...
 We could feel those small rolls and pitches and yaws—all those little motions were things we picked up on inside the vehicle. ...
 All the separation events, from the trunk separation through the parachute firings, were very much like getting hit in the back of the chair with a baseball bat ... pretty light for the trunk separation but with the parachutes it was a pretty significant jolt".

-List of vehicles
+Fleet

+The following is a list of prototype, Crew Dragon, and Cargo Dragon vehicles.

 List of flights

 List includes only completed or currently manifested missions.
-Launch dates are listed in UTC.
+Dates are listed in UTC, and for future events, they are the earliest possible opportunities (also known as NET dates) and may change.